Mission and Values

 Education

 We hold that education is a key component for positive change.
-Through outreach, education and open dialog, we aim to have the greater community question and examine the relationship between human and nonhuman animals, to provide the tools and resources for the community to consider the benefits of a vegan lifestyle as a living practice of animal rights, to recommend the rejection of products, companies and organizations that abuse and exploit non-human animals, and to emphasis the importance of recognizing the freedom and justice due to non-human animals.
+Through outreach, education, and open dialogue, we aim to have the greater community question and examine the relationship between human and nonhuman animals; to provide the tools and resources for the community to consider the benefits of a vegan lifestyle as a living practice of animal rights; to recommend the rejection of products, companies, and organizations that abuse and exploit non-human animals; and to emphasize the importance of recognizing the freedom and justice due to non-human animals.

 Community